-Remuneration of Committee members
+Remuneration of Committee Members

 The service benefit packages for office bearers of certain statutory and other institutions are defined by the Minister of Finance and described in a Provincial Treasury Circular.
-The Chairperson's rate is R461.00 per hour and the rate for members is R264.00 per hour.
+The Chairperson's rate is R461.00 per hour, the Deputy Chairperson's rate is R312.00 per hour and the rate for members is R264.00 per hour.